cadbox1/glue-stack/docs/README.md

 * Check out our [chat](https://spectrum.chat/glue-stack).
 * If you're really keen then [build Glue Stack from an empty folder](./Guides/BuildingGlueStackFromAnEmptyFolder.md).

+Please don't forget to star us on GitHub if you think this is remotely cool!

 ## Why
 * Document how I currently build web applications.
 * Show why a monolithic application with SQL and Java is still cool.
 * Show how to create development process documentation.
+I look to process documentation for quality improvement when a lot of developers look only at tests.
 * A playground to experiment with new ideas.
-* To optimise for development speed without comprimising quality through continuous improvement.
+* To optimise for simplicity and development speed without comprimising quality.

 ## Features